 The Victorian Collaborative Healthcare Recovery Initiative

-The Victorian Collaborative Healthcare Recovery Initiative (VCHRI) is a state-wide collaboration between MACH, Monash Partners and Western Alliance who form the Victorian Research Translation Centre Collaborative (VRTCC).
+The Victorian Collaborative Healthcare Recovery Initiative (VCHRI) is a state-wide collaborative program of work shared between MACH, Monash Partners and Western Alliance who form the Victorian Research Translation Centre Collaborative (VRTCC).

-The VCHRI is funding by the Victorian State Government to develop projects that contribute to the redesign and improvement of Victoria’s healthcare system, driving recovery from the COVID-19 pandemic through research-led innovation.
+The VCHRI is funded by the Victorian Department of Health and Human Services to develop projects that contribute to the redesign and improvement of Victoria’s healthcare system, driving recovery from the COVID-19 pandemic through research-led innovation.

 For more information please contact MACH Senior Project Officer Ms Lauren Wallis: [email protected]